attractivechaos/udb3/README.md

 ### Ensemble of hash tables

-A hash table can be implemented with an ensemble of smaller hash tables.
+This benchmark involves three implementations with an ensemble of hash tables, which may need a clarification here.
+Suppose a hash table consists of `n` smaller sub hash tables.
-Suppose there are `n` sub-tables.
 A key `x` is located in sub-table `hash(x) % n`.
 Because it is rare for all sub-tables to rehash at the same time, the peak memory can be reduced.
 You can find more explanation in [this blog][ensemble].
 In my opinion, **using an ensemble of hash tables it the best strategy for huge